awsdocs/aws-elemental-mediapackage-user-guide/doc_source/setting-up-create-trust-rel-trust.md

 # Step 3: Modify the trust relationship<a name="setting-up-create-trust-rel-trust"></a>

 The trust relationship defines what entities can assume the role that you created in [Step 2: Create a role](setting-up-create-trust-rel-role.md)\.
-When you created the role and established the trusted relationship, you chose EC2 as the trusted entity\.
+When you created the role and established the trusted relationship, you chose Amazon EC2 as the trusted entity\.
 Modify the role so that the trusted relationship is between your AWS account and AWS Elemental MediaPackage\.

 **To change the trust relationship to MediaPackage**